 Hike Into Spring!

-9:30 am to 2:00 pm, Grandview – Shelter #4 at New River Gorge National River in Grandview, WV.
+9:30 am to 2:00 pm, Grandview – Shelter #4 at New River Gorge National Park and Preserve in Grandview, WV.
 GUIDES: Richard Altare, Jodi French-Burr, Mitchell Dech, Suleka Deevi, Betty Harler, Betsy Reeder, and Leah Thomas.

 Join naturalists on a leisurely 2.5 mile hike from Grandview down to the New River, finding wildflowers and other natural wonders along the way.
 Be prepared for some steep terrain as we travel down an old dirt road.
 A free return shuttle will be provided.
 Reservations requested by April 25; call 304-574-2115